maniaplanet/documentation/dedicated-server/xml-rpc-scripts.md

 ### Common

+##### LibXmlRpc_OnStartCountdown
+* Data : An array with the login of the starting player
+* Example : ["Login"]
+* Note : This callback is sent when a player is spawned on the track before the 3,2,1,Go! countdown.

 ##### LibXmlRpc_OnStartLine
 * Data : An array with the login of the starting player
 * Example : ["Login"]